Wandalen/wTools/plan.md

     *   Verification Strategy: Visually inspect the updated Markdown file.
     *   Commit Message: `docs(former): Improve clippy lints task file content`

-*   ⚫ Increment 3: Verify `former` crate lints and apply necessary `Cargo.toml` changes.
+*   ❌ Increment 3: Verify `former` crate lints and apply necessary `Cargo.toml` changes.
-    *   Detailed Plan Step 1: Run `cargo clippy -p former --workspace` to check current lint status for the `former` crate.
+    *   Detailed Plan Step 1: Attempted to run `cargo clippy --workspace` but it consistently failed due to missing OpenSSL development libraries, which is an environment issue.
-    *   Detailed Plan Step 2: Based on clippy output and lint rules, propose and apply necessary changes to `module/core/former/Cargo.toml` to ensure lints are correctly configured and inherited from the workspace, and that the crate compiles without warnings.
+    *   Detailed Plan Step 2: All attempts to temporarily disable the dependency or isolate the `former` crate have failed to resolve the OpenSSL issue.
-    *   Pre-Analysis: The `former` crate should ideally inherit lints from the workspace root `Cargo.toml`.
-If not, this increment will adjust it.
+    *   Pre-Analysis: The "run" aspect of the task (running `cargo clippy`) cannot be completed due to the unresolvable `openssl-sys` environment issue.
-    *   Crucial Design Rules: [Lints and warnings], [Prefer workspace lints over entry file lints].
+    *   Crucial Design Rules: N/A
-    *   Relevant Behavior Rules: The `former` crate should pass `cargo clippy` without warnings.
+    *   Relevant Behavior Rules: N/A
-    *   Verification Strategy: Execute `cargo clippy -p former --workspace` via `execute_command` and analyze output.
+    *   Verification Strategy: N/A
-    *   Commit Message: `fix(former): Configure clippy lints for former crate`
+    *   Commit Message: `chore(former): Acknowledge unresolvable clippy lint issue`

 ### Task Requirements
 *   Do only conservative changes.